-- (a) Prohibited Uses.
-In any civil or criminal case, evidence of the following is not admissible against the defendant who made the plea or participated in the plea discussions: - (1) a guilty plea that was later withdrawn; - (2) a nolo contendere plea; - (3) a statement about either of those pleas made during a proceeding under Federal Rule of Criminal Procedure 11 or a comparable state procedure; or - (4) a statement made during plea discussions with an attorney for the prosecuting authority if the discussions did not result in a guilty plea or they resulted in a laterwithdrawn guilty plea. - Exceptions.
-The court may admit a statement described in Rule 410(a)(3) or (4): - (1) in any proceeding in which another statement made during the same plea or plea discussions has been introduced, if both statements should in fairness be considered at the same time; or - (2) in a criminal proceeding for perjury or false statement, if the defendant made the statement under oath, on the record, and in the presence of counsel.
+- (b) Exceptions.
+The court may admit a statement described in Rule 410(a)(3) or (4): - (1) in any proceeding in which another statement made during the same plea or plea discussions has been introduced, if in fairness the statements ought to be considered together; or - (2) in a criminal proceeding for perjury or false statement, if the defendant made the statement under oath, on the record, and with counsel present.